 Evaluations are accomplished using the online E*Value evaluation program.
-In May, a direct link will be sent to the primary preceptor to access the system.
-It is a good idea to print out the old evaluation forms and distribute those to all preceptors who have worked with a student in a significant way in either Chronic Care, FM, IM (22-week sites), Peds, or Psych, collect those preceptor evaluations, and then create a summary of comments and ranking BEFORE sitting down to do the online evaluation.
+Toward the end of the WRITE session, a direct link will be sent to the primary preceptor to access the system.
+It is a good idea to distribute the monthly progress report and feedback summary forms (above) to those preceptors who have worked with a student in a significant way in either Chronic Care, FM, IM (22-week sites), Peds, or Psych, and use them to create a summary of comments and ranking BEFORE sitting down to do the online evaluation.

-For 18-week sites where there is a 2-week FM Clinical Elective, once the four-week clinical elective in FM is complete, another link will be sent out to the primary preceptor to do an evaluation for the elective experience (keeping in mind that the performance of the student at that point should be as a fourth year sub-I student).
+At 18-week sites there is a 2-week FM Clinical Elective.
+Once the preceptor has evaluated the student on the six-week FM clinical clerkship (in mid-May), another evaluation link will be generated for the elective experience (keeping in mind that the performance of the student for the two-week FM Elective should be as a fourth year Sub-I student).

 It is important to do a "good" evaluation: Please be sure that the grading anchors match the comments about student performance AND that the comments are specific, descriptive, and substantive.
 Clerkship evaluation guides can be accessed through the WRITE web site under each department, and more is available on each department’s web site: http://depts.washington.edu/write/requirements/index.html